 2. Time Freeze

 ToolWiz Time Freeze is another great tool that can be potentially used to sandbox applications.
 What it does is create an effective restore point of your computer.
 So now when you enable the ‘Time Freeze’ mode, the whole system runs in a sandbox, and all the changes are reverted after you’ve disabled the tool.
 While in the time freeze mode, any application except those in the exclusion list cannot make any changes to the registry or the files on your computer.
 Using this tool, you can freeze your actual operating system and work in a virtual environment that is exactly the same as your original operating system.

 4. Shade Sandbox

 Shade Sandbox is another sandbox tool that is completely free to use.
 The tool features a drag-and-drop functionality that makes it easier to use.
 You can simply add as many applications to Shade, and next time you can open these applications with confidence.
 Shade creates a virtual environment that can trap malware and prevent it from reaching the actual OS.
 The best part about this tool is its accessibility.
 It is easiest to use and moreover free of cost.

 BufferZone is a sandboxing software that can let you run all your applications in an isolated environment.
 There are no whereabouts the developer’s website, but the software is still available to download from major software hosting websites like Softpedia, etc. The same is the case with Returnil.

 These were some of the sandboxing software available out there.
 You can also find sandboxes included in most of the security software these days.
 Sandboxing applications is a great technique to stay protected from modern malware.
 Sandboxes let you browse & compute with greater confidence.
 You can run web-browsers, actually download viruses, run games or just any other suspicious program in a sandbox.

-One thing to note is that you need to have a computer with good hardware specification and capabilities to handle sandboxed or virtual applications, else you may at times face performance issues.
+One thing to note is that you need to have a computer with good hardware specifications and capabilities to handle sandboxed or virtual applications, else you may at times face performance issues.